Legulysse/sfml-build-reference/README.md

 More specifically, those are the settings I had to use for my own premake5 script when building SFML 3 and its dependencies.
 This is intended for developpers using other build systems than CMake for their projects.

+NOTE: Those settings have only been tested on Windows with Visual Studio.
+I may update this sheet with notes concerning linux builds if I have the opportunity to test my settings on a linux setup.

 # Target Versions

 List of all libraries used as submodules.